 The bottom line is that there are no guarantees when it comes to federal trademark registration, and if you come across a trademark lawyer who promises you that your trademark will be approved for registration, you should run away as fast as you can.

-If you would like to speak with an attorney who won’t make empty promises, please do not hesitate to call me at (314) 749-4059, send me an email at email@example.com, or just fill out the contact form found on this page.
+If you would like to speak with an honest and trustworthy US trademark attorney who won’t make empty promises, please do not hesitate to call me at (314) 749-4059, send me an email at firstname.lastname@example.org, or just fill out the contact form found on this page.
 I look forward to hearing from you soon.